baruchel/tco/README.md

 ## Tail Call Optimization for Python

-*A module for performing tail-call optimization in Python code.
-Compatible with Python 2 and Python 3 as well as with both versions of the Pypy interpreter.
-A fast version to be compiled with Cython is also provided (with some pre-compiled binaries).*
+*A module for performing tail-call optimization in Python code.*

 The module allows a coder to write tail-recursive functions as well as using continuation-passing style in his/her code without having the size of the execution stack increasing.

+A long explanation of how to use it can be found [here](http://baruchel.github.io/python/2015/11/07/explaining-functional-aspects-in-python/).
+This is the preferred documentation now.

 ### New class provided by the module

-The module contains various different implementations of a trampoline-based wrapper for tail-call optimized functions.
-Only one should be imported according to the needs; the following `import` statements will allow to use the very same syntax in the code to be written:
+The module implements a trampoline-based wrapper for tail-call optimized functions.
+It should be imported with:

     from tco import C
-    from tco import C1 as C
-    from tco import C2 as C
-    from tco import C3 as C

 The main difference between all wrappers is speed; the first wrapper should be tried first.
 The wrappers `C` and `C1` should avoid returning callable objects as their final return value; the wrappers `C2` and `C3` are slower but are compatible with any kind of return value.